DropSnorz/OwlPlug/README.md

 ### Third party (Central mirror)

-Third party store adapter is maintained by OwlPlug Central but plugins are hosted by original creators.
+Third party store adapters are maintained by OwlPlug Central but plugins are hosted by original creators.
 (For testing purposes)

 * AmVST (By [Angular Momentum](http://www.amvst.com/)): `http://owlplug.dropsnorz.com/mirrors/amvst`
 * [Vst4free](http://vst4free.com): `http://owlplug.dropsnorz.com/mirrors/vst4free`

 ### How to distriute my plugins on OwlPlug ?

 * **OwlPlug Central** - Your plugin will be hosted and distributed by OwlPlug Central.
-Send me a mail or create an issue in the [OwlPlug central github repo](http://github.com/dropsnorz/owlplug-central-static)
+Open a submission ticket on [OwlPlug Central support desk](https://owlplug.freshdesk.com/support/home)
 * **Setup your store** - If you provide a complete set of plugins, you can create a store endpoint following the [OwlPlug Store Specification](https://github.com/DropSnorz/OwlPlug/blob/master/doc/ThirdParty_Store_Specification.md).
 Then, provide the endpoint url to your user.

 # Development